 The cost of living in China is reasonable.
 You can live comfortably on a teacher’s salary, but it’s easy to get carried away in the beginning.
 Western food and drink can be expensive.
 You can eat out every day if you eat Chinese food, but if you try to do the same with western food, you'll be out of money fast.
 When you get here, put a good budget together, and you’ll have more money to travel with!

 When I told friends and family I was going to teach in China, they sometimes told me things that turned out to be false.
 I think most people worry that that the change will be too big.
 But if you embrace change, your life can be amazing.

 China has so much to see.
 I have a bucket list as long as my arm of places that I want to see.
 In my first year, I barely made a dent in the list (but had a blast doing it).
 If I could go back, I would have travelled way more in my first year.

 It can be hard moving to a new place.
 When I first started living in China, I thought I wouldn’t be able to keep the social circle like I did back in England.
-But as time went on, I soon found tones of little expat communities that I could join.
+But as time went on, I soon found many little expat communities that I could join.
 I’ve even made a few local friends.
 I have a great community now; it has been great!

 It’s well known that China has over 5,000 years of history.
-But what I didn’t realize, was how culturally diverse the country is.
-As well as having 55 minorities, China is also very different from city to city, and from province to province.
+But what I didn’t realize was how culturally diverse the country is.
+As well as having 55 minorities, China is also very different from city to city and from province to province.
 We tend to think of China and Chinese people as one unit.
 That couldn’t be further from the truth.
 Different villages, towns, cities and provinces all have their own cuisines, dialects and cultures.
-The stories I have heard have been fascinating, the traditions and celebrations have been a joy to be a part of while living in China.
+The stories I have heard have been fascinating; the traditions and celebrations have been a joy to be a part of while living in China.

 If you’re finding yourself in need of change, you should definitely consider China.
 Don’t let your fears and apprehensions hold you back.
 There’s a colourful life out there and it’s got your name on it.
 But don’t take my word for it!